 Scroll through your social media feed and you’ll undoubtedly see more than one post showing a pet doing what pets do.
 But what do they do when you’re not around?

-The Secret Life of Pets, the 2016 animated feature from Illumination Entertainment and Universal Studios, seeks to answer that question in humorous fashion.
+The 2016 animated feature, The Secret Life of Pets, from Illumination Entertainment and Universal Studios, seeks to answer that question in humorous fashion.

 When Katie adopts Duke (Eric Stonestreet), a large shaggy dog, Max becomes jealous of the attention he receives.
 The dogs eventually tire of each other and have a big blowout in the park leading to their capture by Animal Control.

 And coming off producing 2015’s Minions, director Renaud by this time was no stranger to delivering quick hits of animated dopamine.
-He’d already directed other successful animated features, including the Despicable Me films, and followed up Pets with a voice acting credit the same year in Universal’s Sing.
+He’d already directed other successful animated features, including the Despicable Me films, and followed up Pets with a voice-acting credit the same year in Universal’s Sing.

-The film was an important one for Universal’s Illumination Entertainment; it was the highest-grossing original animated film not produced by Disney or Pixar.
-It finished 2016 ranked fourth at the US domestic box office with a $384M haul, coming in behind that year’s box office champ, Rogue One: A Star Wars Story ($532M), Finding Dory ($486M) and Captain America: Civil War ($408M).
+The Secret Life of Pets was an important film for Universal’s Illumination Entertainment; it was the highest-grossing original animated film not produced by Disney or Pixar.
+It finished 2016 ranked fourth at the US domestic box office with a $384 million haul, coming in behind that year’s box office champ, Rogue One: A Star Wars Story ($532M), 2nd-place finisher Finding Dory ($486M) and Captain America: Civil War ($408M).

 While I caught the movie at an outdoor “movie in the park” screening projected on a giant bounce house-looking blow-up screen, collectors can find The Secret Life of Pets on Blu-ray.
 A sequel, The Secret Life of Pets 2, was released in June of 2019.